containers/containertoolbx.org/doc.md

 ## Custom Images

 **Toolbx** has built-in support for images corresponding to different operating system [distributions](/distros).
-It's also possible to create custom Toolbx images, and use them with the `distro` [command line](https://github.com/containers/toolbox/blob/main/doc/toolbox-create.1.md) and [configuration](https://github.com/containers/toolbox/blob/main/doc/toolbox.conf.5.md) file options.
+It's also possible to create custom Toolbx images, and use them with the `image` [command line](https://github.com/containers/toolbox/blob/main/doc/toolbox-create.1.md) and [configuration](https://github.com/containers/toolbox/blob/main/doc/toolbox.conf.5.md) file options.

 ### From a Containerfile